idekita/machine-learning/README.md

    - Create a database within the instance.
    - Import the necessary tables using the structure given.

-4. Update the `config.py` file with and get the credential at services account gcp.
+4. Update the `config.py` file and get the credential at services account gcp.

 5. Build a Docker image of the application as explained in the previous section.